 - link to and comment on a blog post or news item that was published within the previous two weeks and is related to your topic; or

-- contain information gathered from an original interview with an expert source --not your cousin, the guitarist for a band no one has heard of -- as well as a related link.
+- contain information gathered from an original interview with an expert source as well as a related link.

 - Links should be embedded in your posts; do not simply include the URLs.